tohas1986/openbmc/poky/documentation/bsp-guide/bsp.rst

    ``recipes-*`` subdirectories specific to the recipe's function, or within a subdirectory containing a set of closely-related recipes.
-   The recipes themselves should follow the general guidelines for recipes found in the ":doc:`../contributor-guide/recipe-style-guide`" in the Yocto Project and OpenEmbedded Contributor Guide.
+   The recipes themselves should follow the general guidelines for recipes used in the Yocto Project found in the ":oe_wiki:`OpenEmbedded Style Guide </Styleguide>`".

 -  *License File:* You must include a license file in the ``meta-bsp_root_name`` directory.
 This license covers the BSP